By Katherine Ferrara

 “People are looking for that pro experience in their kitchen – both inside the home and outside,” explains Jennifer Hettich, Showroom Manager with Ferguson Bath, Kitchen & Lighting Gallery in Tampa.
 “We call that the ‘approachable pro style,’ using products that make them feel like a chef and bringing those experiences to their families.”

 Hettich credits the growing popularity of “The Food Network” and “HGTV” with giving homeowners the inspiration and confidence to transform their kitchens into a luxurious oasis.
-Demand for smart technology throughout the home has increased with more appliances mimicking the functions on our phones.
+Demand for smart technology throughout the home has increased with more appliances mimicking the functions on our phones, you can now get a smart shower and even a smart toilet to make those experiences easier for you.
 Swipe, click, point – one-touch controls can turn on the oven while driving home from work or remotely check the temperature of the meat on the grill so you can spend more time with family.

 Appliances Go Luxury with More Technology